SimplyFozik/CPP_Sort_Systems/README.md

-# CppAsyncSorting - [CAS]
+# AlgorithmsForce - [AF]

-CppAsyncSorting - is a program that contains the source code for many different types of sorting algorithms in C++ <br> This program is designed to calculate the average speed of sorting execution and to measure and further optimize your personal sorting method.
+AlgorithmsForce - is a program that contains the source code for many different types of sorting algorithms in C++ <br> This program is designed to calculate the average speed of sorting execution and to measure and further optimize your personal sorting method.

 ## Features